quanruirao/robot-morphology-resources/README.md

-**Note:** This resource library is continuously being improved.
+**Note:** Currently updated to 2025.12.
+This resource library is continuously being improved.
 If you have any questions or suggestions for additions/deletions, please email us at quanruirao@163.com.